dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/azure-iis-errors-reference.md

 * Browser behavior (status code and error message)
 * Application Event Log entries
-  * Azure App Service &ndash; See <xref:test/troubleshoot-azure-iis>.
+  * Azure App Service: See <xref:test/troubleshoot-azure-iis>.
   * IIS
     1. Select **Start** on the **Windows** menu, type *Event Viewer*, and press **Enter**.
     1. After the **Event Viewer** opens, expand **Windows Logs** > **Application** in the sidebar.
 * ASP.NET Core Module stdout and debug log entries
-  * Azure App Service &ndash; See <xref:test/troubleshoot-azure-iis>.
+  * Azure App Service: See <xref:test/troubleshoot-azure-iis>.
-  * IIS &ndash; Follow the instructions in the [Log creation and redirection](xref:host-and-deploy/aspnet-core-module#log-creation-and-redirection) and [Enhanced diagnostic logs](xref:host-and-deploy/aspnet-core-module#enhanced-diagnostic-logs) sections of the ASP.NET Core Module topic.
+  * IIS: Follow the instructions in the [Log creation and redirection](xref:host-and-deploy/aspnet-core-module#log-creation-and-redirection) and [Enhanced diagnostic logs](xref:host-and-deploy/aspnet-core-module#enhanced-diagnostic-logs) sections of the ASP.NET Core Module topic.

 Compare error information to the following common errors.
 If a match is found, follow the troubleshooting advice.